patthomasrick/EggyBlog/posts/posts/220702-under-new-management.md

 ---
-title: "Under new management"
+title: 'Under new management'
-date: "2022-07-02"
+date: '2022-07-02'
-time: "21:44"
+time: '21:44'
 tags:
-  - "project"
+  - 'project'
 image: /images/posts/grave.gif
 ---

 **TLDR: Old server died for unknown reasons.** If you are still interested in my personal projects, you can find them on my GitHub.
 Check the sidebar/footer for links.

 My personal web services used to be hosted on IONOS, which I still would still generally recommend for low-cost VPS hosting.
 IONOS does make it difficult to cancel hosting and requires you to call them to cancel.

 Unfortunately, my IONOS VPS silently passed away today, Saturday, July 2nd, 2022.
 The blog used to be a Ghost server, which I really like as a beautiful, modern alternative to WordPress for blogging.

 Since I don't want my domain name to go to waste, I am now fast-tracking my new personal blog which I've been working on.
 This project is implemented in Next.js, a static site generator that I have been interested in for some time.

 I still have a lot of work to do on this website and hope to get my projects posted as well as actually finishing its implementation.